sillevl/course-web-scripting/src/chapters/01-javascript/let-const-var/index.md

 console.log(bunny)// "eat carrot"
 ```

 Do you see the difference?
 It’s all about scope.
-With var, it has access to it’s parent/outer scope and thus can change the value inside the if statement.
+With `var`, it has access to it’s parent/outer scope and thus can change the value inside the if statement.
 Unlike let which is block-scoped and can only be altered within the current scope it’s in.

 let is super straight-forward.
 It’s like a person who speaks straight to your face and tells you exactly what they need right then and there while var does this as well but may occasionally reply with unexpected answers — due to hoisting and access to outer scope variables.
 Depending on the situation either one may be in your favor.

 Another great example on the benefits of let:

 Say you want to create a game board of 30 divs and each one has their own value.
-If you were to do this with var, the i index would be overwritten for every iteration — every single div would have the value of 30!
+If you were to do this with `var`, the `i` index would be overwritten for every iteration — every single div would have the value of 30!
 Yikes!

 On the other hand, with let, every div has its own value, as its own div scope is maintained for each iteration!
 See the difference: